-Well, when John Calvin was exiled from Geneva for three years and had to leave.
-Came back three years later, his first Sunday back after three years, he picked up with the next verse that he had left off with three years before.
+Well, when John Calvin was exiled from Geneva for three years and had to leave, came back three years later, his first Sunday back after three years, he picked up with the next verse that he had left off with three years before.
 I’ve only been gone two months, but we’re going right back to where we left off.
 We are now near the cross.
 After all these many years of journeying with Christ, it only took Him three years to live His life of ministry.
 It’s taken us ten to follow Him and understand everything He taught and did.

-We have come finally now to the last two chapters of Luke’s great gospel, chapters 23 and 24 which take us to the cross and to the resurrection.
+We have come, finally, now to the last two chapters of Luke’s great gospel, chapters 23 and 24, which take us to the cross and to the resurrection.
 For this morning’s text, it’s Luke 23 and verse 26 is where we will pick up the narrative of Luke.
 Luke chapter 23 and verse 26.
 However, to put the setting in our minds, I want to go back to verse 13 of Luke 23 and begin reading there.

 Luke chapter 23 and verse 13.
 “And Pilate summoned the chief priests and the rulers and the people and said to them, ‘You brought this man to me as one who incites the people to rebellion.
 And, behold, having examined Him before you, I have found no guilt in this man regarding the charges which you make against Him.
-Nor, has Herod.
+No, nor, has Herod.
 For he sent Him back to us.
 And behold, nothing deserving death has been done by Him.
-I will therefore punish Him and release Him,’ for he was obliged to release to them at the feast one prisoner.
+I will therefore punish Him and release Him’” for he was obliged to release to them at the feast one prisoner.

 “But they cried out all together saying, ‘Away with this man and release for us Barabbas.’
 He was one who had been thrown into prison for a certain insurrection made in the city and for murder.
 And Pilate, wanting to release Jesus, addressed them again.
-But they kept on calling out saying, ‘Crucify, Crucify Him.’
+But they kept on calling out saying, ‘Crucify, crucify Him.’
 And he said to them the third time, ‘Why?
 What evil has this man done?
 I have found in Him no guilt demanding death.
 I will therefore punish Him and release Him.’

 “And there were following Him a great multitude of the people and of women who were mourning and lamenting Him.
-But Jesus turning to them said, ‘Daughters of Jerusalem, stop weeping for Me, but weep for yourselves and for your children for behold, the days are coming when they will say, “Blessed are the barren and the wombs that never bore and the breasts that never nursed.”
-Then they will begin to say to the mountains, ‘Fall on us and to the hills, cover us.
+But Jesus turning to them said, ‘Daughters of Jerusalem, stop weeping for me, but weep for yourselves and for your children for behold, the days are coming when they will say, “Blessed are the barren and the wombs that never bore and the breasts that never nursed.”
+Then they will begin to say to the mountains, “Fall on us” and to the hills, “Cover us.”
 For if they do these things in the green tree, what will happen in the dry?’

 “And two others also who were criminals were being led away to be put to death with Him.
 And when they came to the place called The Skull, there they crucified Him and the criminals, one on the right and the other on the left.”